Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Introduction

-Typically, utilities de-energize all lines that exceed a pre-determined risk threshold, which is based on ambient environmental conditions (e.g., foliage flammability, wind speed, rainfall, and temperature) as well as infrastructure characteristics (e.g., voltage level, and line conditions, lengths and geometries)~\cite{waseem2021,vazquez2022, rhodes2020balancing}.
-To achieve system operators' goals of making PSPS events ``smaller in scope, shorter in duration, and smarter in performance''~\cite{PGE_WildfirePlan}, recent research by Rhodes, Ntaimo, and Roald~\cite{rhodes2020balancing} proposed \emph{optimized} PSPS events.
-They formulate a mixed-integer linear program (MILP) to select the set of power lines to de-energize that jointly minimizes the total wildfire risk posed by the network and the system-wide load shedding.
-Results from~\cite{rhodes2020balancing} suggest that the \emph{optimized} PSPS formulation allows system operators to evaluate the tradeoff between wildfire risk and system-wide load shedding, and potentially improve performance relative to a threshold-based approach.
+Typically, utilities de-energize all lines that exceed a pre-determined risk threshold, which is based on local ambient environmental conditions (e.g., foliage flammability, wind speed, rainfall, and temperature) and infrastructure characteristics (e.g., voltage level and line conditions, lengths, and geometries)~\cite{waseem2021,vazquez2022, rhodes2020balancing}.
+These are localized approaches to determining PSPS events.
+To achieve operators' goals of making PSPS events ``smaller in scope, shorter in duration, and smarter in performance''~\cite{PGE_WildfirePlan}, current research is considering PSPS events on the \emph{system level} with local data input.
+Notable recent research by Rhodes, Ntaimo, and Roald~\cite{rhodes2020balancing} proposed \emph{optimized} PSPS events.
+They formulate a mixed-integer linear program (MILP) to select the set of power lines to de-energize that jointly minimizes the total wildfire ignition risk posed by the network and the system-wide load shedding.
+Results from~\cite{rhodes2020balancing} suggest that the optimized PSPS formulation allows operators to tradeoff wildfire risk and system-wide load shedding, and potentially improve performance relative to a threshold-based approach.
 Building on this prior work, subsequent research has considered alternate wildfire risk models~\cite{waseem2021} and infrastructure investment plans to support optimized PSPS events~\cite{irep2022}.

 Optimized PSPS formulations provide the groundwork for explicitly considering fairness when making line de-energization decisions.
 Fairness is an increasingly studied topic in many fields, such as artificial intelligence~\cite{richardson2021} and wireless spectrum allocation~\cite{peng2006}, as well as in other power systems applications, e.g., energy storage~\cite{tarekegne2021}, distribution network reconfiguration~\cite{hettle2021}, transmission loss allocation~\cite{exposito2000}, and tariff design~\cite{kahn2021}.
 However, incorporating notions of fairness into PSPS decision-making introduces modeling, algorithmic, and computational challenges.